TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 A few downsides:
  - A mapping needs to be provided from the abstract model of the specification to the concrete form of the implementation.
  - Can consist of an extremely large search space.
  - Test sequences may need to be generated to put the system into some valid state in order for the property of interest to be test.

 ## Grey-box Testing
 Grey-box testing combines both structural and functional information for the purpose of testing.

 ### Assertion Testing
 Assertions specify constraints that apply to some state of a computation.
 When an assertion evaluates to false, an error has been found in the program.
-The assertion code is formed into a function with the original assertion comment region replaced with a call to that function.
+The assertion code is formed into a function with the original assertion comment region and replaced with a call to the corresponding function.
-The goal is then to execute a false assignment to the assertion variable statement within the function, and thereafter avoiding all true assignment to the variable.
+The goal is then to execute a false assignment to the assertion variable statement within the function and thereafter avoiding all true assignment to the variable.

 ### Exception Condition Testing
 Similar idea as Assertion Testing, but this technique tries to trigger exceptions.